 The blanket is sized for a 50″ x 60″ and the terms are written using US terminology.
 I’ve created a video to help with your blanket.

-If you prefer a printable pdf that includes a chart, a checklist to help keep track of your rows and printable gift tags for gifting your blanket, you can purchase through Ravelry (or add to your favorites or que) or you can purchase directly through me and save 10% (Valid for US residents only)!
+If you prefer a printable pdf that includes a chart, a checklist to help keep track of your rows and printable gift tags for gifting your blanket, you can purchase through Ravelry (or add to your favorites or que) or you can purchase directly through my Etsy store.

 Please note that due to this being a digital download, all sales are final and no refunds will be given.
 Thank you for your support!